OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/oai_pmh/oai_pmh.md

 # How can I have my courses found by search engines?

+??? abstract "Objectives and content of this instruction"

+    Normally OpenOlat is a protected space.
+In certain cases, however, search engines are supposed to find certain information.
+The following instruction explains, how OpenOlat makes this possible.

+??? abstract "Target group"

+    [x] Authors [ ] Coaches  [ ] Participants

+    [ ] Beginners [x] Advanced users  [x] Experts

+??? abstract "Expected previous knowledge"

+    * You have already experience as author.

 ## Do search engines find all OpenOlat courses?

 No. Anyone who wants to learn and work in OpenOlat must normally register.
 OpenOlat is externally a protected space that cannot be searched by search engines.
 Therefore, it must be explicitly defined what search engines are allowed to find.